Science

 Secondary biological and physical science (9-12)

-The high school offers a variety of science courses to provide students with a complete experience in science.
-All of our students are encouraged to take the college level and Advanced Placement courses in science.
-Our elective program includes Forensic Science, Weather, Animal Behavior, Astronomy, and Oceanography.
+The high school offers a variety of courses in the life and physical sciences to provide students with a complete experience in science.
+All of our students are encouraged to take the International Baccalaureate and Advanced Placement courses in science.
 Highly motivated high school students are also encouraged to enroll in our rigorous research program, which offers students an opportunity to perform authentic scientific research as a part of their high school experience.
 Our research students compete throughout the United States and have enjoyed great success in the competitions.

 The science department of the Long Beach Public Schools is dedicated to helping our students understand the natural world through a process of scientific inquiry.
 When students learn using inquiry-based science they are using the same ideas and methods that scientists do when they are conducting scientific research.
 Through this process our students will meet the rigorous new state standards and learn the essential skills of problem solving.